rcprcp/KinesisKCL/README.md

 and for these extra DynamoDB tables; ensure you delete them after testing.
 Also, I think you will be charged for publishing to Cloudwatch if it's enabled on your account.

 ### Building and running the program:
-Download, and build the program (mvn is set up to build a "fat jar"):
+Download, and build the program (pom.xml file builds a "fat jar"):
 ```bash
 git clone https://github.com/rcprcp/KinesisKCL.git
 cd KinesisKCL